exakat/exakat-docs/Reference/Rules.rst

 Can't Disable Class
 +++++++++++++++++++

- This is the list of potentially dangerous PHP class being used in the code, such as \`Phar <https://www.php.net/Phar>`_.
+ This is the list of potentially dangerous PHP class being used in the code, such as \Phar.

 .. code-block:: php